hajira404/pyjam/README.md

 - Hold **Shift** to move faster.

 ### Shooting:
 - Press the **Spacebar** to shoot bullets.
-The bullet type depends on the current level.

 ### Objective:
 - Defeat aliens to progress through levels.
+3 shoots to defeat.
 - Collect resources like food and energy drinks to restore hearts and energy.

 ### Game Over: